memri/ios-application/README.md

 # iOS application

+This is the repository for Memri's iOS and OSX client, there also exists a [browser client](https://gitlab.memri.io/memri/browser-application).
 The memri iOS application can be used to connect to your [pod](https://gitlab.memri.io/memri/pod) to browse and use your data.
 There is no real installation, but XCode (and thus macOS) is required.
 To run the app open the project in XCode and run in a simulator.

 <p float="left">